iamtheozzz/caloogy/README.md

-This is the home of Caloogy AI
+This is the home of Caloogy AI ~
-Enjoy~